basecamp/handbook/titles-for-ops.md

 # Titles for Ops

-We use the following criteria to assess the level and title of ops at Basecamp.
+We use the following criteria to assess the level and title of ops at Box Products.
 These criteria aren't exhaustive, and they aren't mere checklists.
-The criteria outline the shape of what work at a given level on the Ops team at Basecamp looks like.
+The criteria outline the shape of what work at a given level on the Ops team at Box Products looks like.

 It should also be noted that these criteria chiefly examine the scope of work someone is capable of tackling independently.
 In addition to that assessment, we also look at the consistency and quality of the execution itself.
-Basecamp pays in the top 10% of the industry (based on San Francisco rates), so the quality of the work itself should be commensurate with that target.
+Box Products pays in the top 10% of the industry (based on San Francisco rates), so the quality of the work itself should be commensurate with that target.

 ## Junior Systems Admin
 * Discussion about tasks and how to complete them prior to starting work is required.